 Example of assigning permission targets to imported LDAP groups

 After the groups have been imported, you can go to Admin => Security => Groups to confirm that those ldap groups show up there.
 Since it is not Artifactory's internal groups, it will have "External" checked.
 As you can see in the screenshot below, it does not have any permission targets associated with it yet.

 Now, let's create Read permission to domain guests and Read, Annotate, Cache permissions to pd managers at Admin => Security => Permissions.
 After selecting repositories, go to Groups and assign permissions as you wanted.

 Example of verifying the permission targets

-After saving it, you can login using an LDAP user who belongs to pd managers LDAP group.
-The user will then be able to cache any remote repositories as well as reading from any remote and local ones that the permission target was associated with.
-For another LDAP user who only belongs to the domain guests group, it will not be able to cache any artifacts that have not been cached by others.
-However, the user can still download any artifacts that have already been cached or exist in a local repository if the repository belongs to the permission target’s repository list.
+After saving it.
+You can login using a ldap user who belongs to pd managers ldap group, and the user will be able to cache any remote repositories as well as reading from any remote and local that the permission target was associated with.
+For another ldap user who only belongs to the domain guests group, it will not be able to cache any artifacts that have not been cached by others, but the user can still download any artifacts that have already been cached or exist in a local repository if the repository belongs to the permission target's repository list.